AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

     - The upper limit depends on your bowden length/slack/tolerances.
     - Pressure advance can *significantly* reduce retraction needed for bowden.

 If you continue to have persistent stringing issues, it's often caused by [:pushpin:something else](#if-you-are-having-persistent-issues).
+I'd recommend reading through that section before continuing with the tuning towers.

 ---